 - Why Sterling?

 In M&A, a traditional data room is a physical and secure location, storing files and documentation.
-Often located in the vendor’s or their lawyers’ offices.
+It's often located in the vendor’s office or their lawyer's office.
 All deal teams use this space to securely inspect and review documents.

 A virtual data room (VDR) is an online environment that enables the secure sharing of highly confidential files from one organisation to multiple organisations.

-As data rooms are normally used during transactions, users are anyone and everyone in the deal-making community.
+As VDRs are normally used during transactions, users are anyone and everyone in the deal-making community.
 Typically, this means corporations, lawyers and investors.

-File-sharing solutions like Box and Dropbox are a great, cost-effective way to share information.
-However, they are not built specifically for deal-making, meaning that they do not offer critical features like Q&A and custom reporting, or offer the robust security safeguards that most data rooms have.
+File-sharing solutions such as Box and Dropbox are a great, cost-effective way to share information.
+However, they are not built specifically for deal making, meaning that they do not offer critical features such as Q&A and custom reporting.
+Nor do they offer the robust security safeguards that most VDRs have.

-Where Box and Dropbox are completely self-service, data room providers will have a Customer Services team available 24/7/365 to provide support whenever you need it.
+Where Box and Dropbox are completely self-service, VDR providers will have a Customer Services team available 24/7/365 to provide support whenever you need it.

 This is difficult to answer as there are a lot of variables to consider.
 It will depend on how long you need a data room for and the amount of data you need to store in it.
-As a guideline, you can expect to pay a minimum of about £1,500 for a small deal that takes 3-6 months.
+As a guideline, you can expect to pay a minimum of about £1,500 for a small deal that takes three to six months.

-There are a lot of data room providers to choose from, so picking one can feel like a bit of a challenge.
-The best way to find out what you’ll be getting is to ask a lot of questions:
+There are a lot to choose from, so selecting one can feel like a bit of a challenge.
+The best way to find out what you’ll be getting is to ask these sorts of questions:

 And never underestimate the importance of liking the team.
 When your deal’s underway, you’ll be thankful for choosing a provider you get along with.

-In the M&A process due diligence allows the buyer party to assess relevant information, for example financial records and contracts.
-It refers to the research prior agreeing to a financial transaction with another party.
+In the M&A process, due diligence allows the buyer party to assess relevant information, for example financial records and contracts.
+It refers to the research prior to agreeing to a financial transaction with another party.

 M&A will create a lot of questions from all stakeholders.
-A data room makes the process easy to handle as all questions can be managed in one secure place.
-This is not only cutting out cumbersome and costly methods of managing excel files, version controls and emails, but also… Erase feature!
+A VDR makes the process easy to handle as all questions can be managed in one secure place.
+This not only cuts out cumbersome and costly methods of managing Excel files, version controls and emails, but also… Erase feature!